danielsobrado/personal-blog/content/about.md

 Most days, I blend all of the above.

-I'm using this blog as a means of self-development, they say that you never completely understand a subject until you are able to explain it.
+I'm using this site as a means of self-development, they say that you never completely understand a subject until you are able to explain it.
 I think that everyone has a different angle, a view on something that’s worth sharing.

 I write about topics I want to refresh, subjects I'm studying and materials I want to learn, feel free to leave any comments.
 Because if it’s actually not good enough, I would like to know that, I want to be challenged to be able to advance further.